MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/upgrading-always-on-availability-group-replica-instances.md

  ![AG Upgrade in HADR Scenario](../../../database-engine/availability-groups/windows/media/alwaysonupgrade-ag-hadr.gif "AG Upgrade in HADR Scenario")

-1. Remove automatic failover on all synchronous-commit replicas
+1. Make all your synchronous commit replicas asynchronous

 2. Upgrade all remote secondary replica instances running asynchronous-commit secondary replicas

 3. Upgrade the all local replica secondary instances that are not currently running the primary replica

+4. Make one of your local upgraded replicas synchronous

-4. Manually fail over the AG to a local synchronous-commit secondary replica
+5. Manually fail over the AG to the local synchronous-commit secondary replica

+6. Make asynchronous the local replica instance that formerly hosted the primary replica.

-5. Upgrade or update the local replica instance that formerly hosted the primary replica
+7. Upgrade or update the local replica instance that formerly hosted the primary replica.

+8. Change back the synchronization mode configuration for each replica back to its original state.

-6. Configure automatic failover partners as desired
+9. Configure automatic failover partners as desired

  If necessary, you can perform an extra manual failover to return the AG to its original configuration.

+ Optionally, you can upgrade each synchronous replica by changing it to asynchronous, upgrading/updating, and then making it synchronous  again.

 ## AG with One Remote Secondary Replica
  If you have deployed an AG only for disaster recovery, you may need to fail over the AG to an asynchronous-commit secondary replica.
 Such configuration is illustrated by the following figure: